OISF/suricata/doc/userguide/rules/datasets.rst

 array_key <key>
-  the key to use for the array of the alert for json format
+  the key to use for the array of the alert for json format remove_key if set, the JSON object pointed by value key will be removed from the alert event

 .. note:: 'type' is mandatory and needs to be set.